I-ShivamSingh/Task-3-CI-CD-Pipeline-for-React-Application/README.md

 ## Requirements

-Before setting up the CICD pipeline, ensure you have the following:
+Before setting up the CI-CD pipeline, ensure you have the following:

 - An AWS account with appropriate permissions.
 - The React application codebase.